 Fitness-related equipment has come a long way and can improve your athletic performance inside and outside the gym.
 The tech component varies by each piece of equipment.
 There are smart treadmills with Bluetooth to pair a device, such as a smartphone, so you can play music as you walk or run for a more enjoyable experience.
 Some treadmills have an LCD screen to see the route, workout data, and more.

 You may also receive fitness coaching online to motivate you through the winter months when you might not want to exercise as much as in summertime.
-Virtual sessions can help you and your coach create a tailored workout plan for you to meet your health-related goals, once and for all.
+Virtual sessions can help you and your coach create a tailored workout plan to meet your health-related goals, once and for all.